Asian Privacy Scholars Network (APSN) - [archived]

 The common element between its members is that they publish work on data protection, privacy, and surveillance that is respected by their peers.

 Membership of the Network is by invitation, approved by the current members.
-The Cyberspace Law and Policy Centre provides the secretariat to the Network from its formation in 2010 until 2017.
+The Cyberspace Law and Policy Community at UNSW Law provided the secretariat to the Network from its formation in 2010 until 2017.

 g.greenleaf [at] unsw.edu.au